KRIEGERDENKMAL: WAR MEMORIAL IN MUNICH

 As we have discovered before, the KRIEGERDENKMAL war memorial in Munich was inaugurated by Rupprecht, a Crown Prince of Bavaria (never-fulfilled King), a Feldmarschall, who had been a supreme commander of the ‘Heeresgruppe Kronprinz Rupprecht von Bayern’ (Army Group Rupprecht of Bavaria) during the First World War.
-By the time of August 1914 and the outbreak of the Great War in Europe, the Bavarian Army had been satisfying with a respective autonomy, de facto being a part of the army of the German Empire.
+By the time of August 1914 and the outbreak of the Great War in Europe, the Bavarian Army had been satisfied with a respective autonomy, de facto being a part of the army of the German Empire.
 The soldiers used to swear their military oaths to the King of Bavaria and not to Kaiser Wilhelm II.
-The second day of the announced war and nation-wide mobilization witnessed the formation of a new 6th Army, created on the basis of the major amount of the Bavarian pre-war Army and now led by Prince Rupprecht.
+The second day of the announced war and nationwide mobilization witnessed the formation of a new 6th Army, created on the basis of the major amount of the Bavarian pre-war Army and now led by Prince Rupprecht.

 The KRIEGERDENKMAL memorial was made to honor the memory of 13 000 fallen soldiers, male citizens of Munich, who lost their lives in the battles of the Great War.
 With that said, this 13 000 figure does not indicate the CIVIL VICTIMS, inevitable at the core of the conflict.
-The naval blockade of the German Empire caused starvation and famine all along the former prosperous Europe ruler.
-The food rations came true for the people of the once blooming and well-to-do Kingdom of Bavaria and its capital in particular.
-An unexpected conflict between the urban citizens and the villagers for the food and the so-called ‘FOOD RIOTS’ within the streets became a tragic reality.
+The naval blockade of the German Empire caused starvation and famine all along the former prosperous European ruler.
+The food rations came true for the people of the once-blooming and well-to-do Kingdom of Bavaria and its capital in particular.
+An unexpected conflict between the urban citizens and the villagers for food and the so-called ‘FOOD RIOTS’ within the streets became a tragic reality.

 MUNICH IN THE SECOND WORLD WAR

 ‘To honor 22 000 fallen, 11 000 missed and 6 600 victims of the air war of the city of Munich 1939-1945’.
 This lettering within the KRIEGERDENKMAL memorial provides a historical glimpse of the citizens of Munich, the casualties of the most bloody conflict in world history.
 The Nazis used to appraise the heart of Bavaria as the ‘Hauptstadt der Bewegung’ (The capital of the movement) and the annual November celebrations of the failed ‘Beer Hall Putsch’ had become history.
 In September 1938 Munich happened to appear as the front-page story of almost every recognized news periodic all around the world.
-As history has shown, the newsworthy event was no more than attempt to accredit the so-called ‘Munich Agreement’ with the never-fulfilled role of the peacemaker against the ambitions of Hitler and a mean of prevention of a new World War.
+As history has shown, the newsworthy event was no more than an attempt to accredit the so-called ‘Munich Agreement’ with the never-fulfilled role of the peacemaker against the ambitions of Hitler and a means of preventing a new World War.

-The first days of the Second World War expressed no signs of an exciting enthusiasm, which was common for the people of Munich back in August 1914, a few minutes after LUDWIG III, the King of Bavaria, with his passionate speech.
-Looking back to the summer of 1939, a few weeks before the invasion to Poland, the unprecedented mobilization ‘devastated’ the homes of Munich and Bavaria and left it without men, had been called to the army.
+The first days of the Second World War expressed no signs of exciting enthusiasm, which was common for the people of Munich back in August 1914, a few minutes after LUDWIG III, the King of Bavaria, with his passionate speech.
+Looking back to the summer of 1939, a few weeks before the invasion of Poland, the unprecedented mobilization ‘devastated’ the homes of Munich and Bavaria and left them without men, and had been called to the army.
 The first per-person food rations were implemented weeks before Europe experienced the first gunshot on the Poland border.
 Already in 1934, five years before the War, the Dachau concentration camp, the first of its kind, had been put into operation.
-Nonetheless, it was the war years to witness a creation of a number of concentration and labor camps around Munich, as well as the major part of the Jewish pre-war population, had already left the country or were despotically imprisoned.
+Nonetheless, it was the war years to witness a creation of a number of concentration and labor camps around Munich, as well as the major part of the Jewish pre-war population, who had already left the country or were despotically imprisoned.